 The prophet Isaiah stressed the need for מִישֹׁר (mîshôr) which primarily addresses social injustice.
 In Isaiah 10:1-2, he writes “Woe to those who make unjust laws, to those who issue oppressive decrees, to deprive the poor of their rights and withhold justice from the oppressed of my people, making widows their prey and robbing the fatherless.”
 God is calling for the care and protection of the marginalized and oppressed.
 The Jewish law is based on דּוּן (dīn), justice in a legal and administrative sense.
 Finally, there is the prophet Amos and his cry for מִשְפָּט (mishpāt), which is rooted in the concepts of fairness and equity.

+The book of Amos was written by an Israelite named Amos.
 Amos is most likely the earliest of the Old Testament writers.
 He is unique in that he was not a priest nor a professional prophet.
 In fact, it would be easy to mistake him as an uneducated farmhand.
 He is described as “one of the shepherds of Tekoa '' in Amos 1:1, and as “taking care of sycamore-fig trees” in 7:11.

 However, a careful look at the original text shows that underestimating Amos's intelligence and education would be a mistake.
-The Hebrew word נֹקֵד, used for shepherd in verse 1:1, is only used one other time in the Old Testament.
+The Hebrew word נֹקֵד, used for "shepherd" in verse 1:1, is only used one other time in the Old Testament.
 It is a reference to Mesha, the king of Moab, as a “sheep breeder,” meaning he was a wealthy landowner (2 Kings 3:4).

 What Was the History Surrounding Amos 5:24?